jsherer/kanban-metrics/README.md

 # Kanban Metrics

-This is an experimental [Jupyter notebook](kanban.ipynb) using Jira issue changelogs to:
+This is an experimental [Jupyter notebook](kanban.ipynb) and [command line](jira.py) [tools](analysis.py) using Jira issue changelogs to:

 1. load a historical record of a Kanban
+2. summarize key Kanban metrics
-2. create graphs for key Kanban metrics (cycletime, throughput, flow, etc)
+2. graph those key Kanban metrics (cycletime, throughput, flow, etc)
-3. use these metrics to run a Kaplan-Meier survivability model and a Monte Carlo simulation
+3. use these metrics to run a Kaplan-Meier survivability model and a Monte Carlo simulations

 This allows us to use data forecasting (instead of gut estimation) to gauge: